-The value of a horse is determined not only by its purpose but also by its pedigree.
+The value of a horse is derived not only by its purpose, but also by its pedigree.
 Specifically bred horses, like those who have more speed, can cost more than those that don’t have the same genetic lineage.

 Like other types of animals you can own, the more time you have to spend training it, the less it might cost you upfront.
 The more trained a horse is, the more expensive they are.

 Since the type of horse and reason for purchase varies so much, the cost is also just as broad.
 The cost can range from a couple of hundred dollars to several thousands of dollars.
-For regular recreational use, the average cost is around $3,000, according to the University of Maine.
+For regular recreational use, the average cost is almost $3,900, according to a study by the University of Maine.

-For instance, you’ll need to consider how to transport your horse after you’ve purchased it, and how you’ll transport it if you’re moving it from where it stays to other places, like shows or races, if necessary.
+While there’s an upfront cost to buy a horse, there are plenty of other costs that come with owning a horse.
+For instance, you’ll need to consider how to transport your horse after you buy it, and how you’ll transport it if you’re moving it from where it stays to other places, like shows or races.